cheek-codes/restaurant/README.md

 # Resto diner : [check it out](https://resto-diner.netlify.app/)

 ### Resto Diner is a sample restaurant site that I created.
-It includes SwiperJS package
+It is responsive with dark mode

 ## What I used
 HTML, CSS, JAVASCRIPT

 ## Optimizations
-I plan on fixing the dark mode, and others.
-This project is not complete yet.
+I plan on resizing images to fit the web page better.

 ## Lesson Learned:
-Use of different packages
+Dark mode!